 S. G.-The best reference books, this finishes the hem.
-Now put on after the dictionary, Bible and Standkind.
-Put the old boards and boxes your narrowest hemmer (the feller ard Encyclopedia, are a well-stored mind and a trained memory.
-Get? the habit of picking up items of in- . formation and remembering them.
+Now put on after the dictionary, Bible and Standyour narrowest hemmer (the feller and Encyclopedia, are a well-stored mind and a trained memory.
+Get the habit of picking up items of information and remembering them.

 Florence M .- The answers to all your questions are to be found in any reliable work on mythology.
 As you live in a large village, the work should be found in your school library.
-(2) No answer necessary.
+(2)